-Management is responsible for compliance with the requirements of laws, regulations, contracts and grants applicable to its federal programs.
+Management is responsible for compliance with federal statutes, regulations, and the terms and conditions of its federal awards applicable to its federal programs.

 Auditor's Responsibility

 Our responsibility is to express an opinion on compliance for each of the Town of Bellingham, Massachusetts's major federal programs based on our audit of the types of compliance requirements referred to above.
 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Those standards and the Uniform Guidance require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
 An audit includes examining, on a test basis, evidence about the Town of Bellingham, Massachusetts's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.